edelveart/edelveart/README.md

 ### About me
 _Mathematics empowers creative computing and art._ <br>

-I build tools that transform deep concepts like modular forms, elliptic curves, L-functions, p-adic fields, and discrete geometry into interactive systems for live coders, musicians, and curious minds.
+I build tools that transform deep concepts like modular forms, elliptic curves, L-functions, p-adic fields, and discrete geometry into interactive systems for live coders, musicians, and inquisitive minds.

 ### Bridges Between Worlds
 These libraries are my answer to a wild and fascinating question: